gmnr/gmnr.github.io/content/reading/grandi-delitti-aldo-moro.md

 media and much, much discussed is not an easy task, especially from an Historical point of view.
-And yet the way the facts surround the famous _"affare Moro"_ are told in this essay specifically outline a new way of telling History that I had not imagined.
+And yet the way the facts surround the famous _"affare Moro"_ are told in this essay specifically outline a new way of telling History that I had not imagined.<br>
 Facts are not presented in a sensationalized way, but rather by verifying in every paragraph the checks and balances, the subtle equilibrium of presenting facts in an aseptic way.